 This, in turn, decreased the quality of my service.
-I started working on other projects late, mostly because their schedule’s been shifted.
-Since it means working on two or even more projects at once, the focus is divided.
+I started working on other projects late, mostly because their schedules had been shifted.
+Since it means working on two or more projects at once, the focus is divided.
 And when it comes to designing, we both can agree that multitasking is a really bad idea.

-If you choose to take the risks, and the budget for a project is final, you’ll need to resort to lowering your profit instead of making changes.
-Now, can you do an excellent job if you’re not making any profit at all?
+When a 3D studio chooses to take the risks, and the budget for an ArchViz project is final, we have to resort to lowering our profit instead of making changes.
+Now, can your 3D artist do an excellent job if they're not making any profit at all?
 I highly doubt it.

 5. 3D visualization being deemed as science, not art.

-Lastly, this is something which I see often completely missed out by the clients.
+Lastly, this is something that I often see completely missed out by the clients.
 3D visualization isn’t just about putting stuff here and there.
-It’s not a science.
+It’s not science.
 It might be technical, but it also involves the 3D artist’s feelings.

-As a 3D artist, I don’t just randomly put stuff to make it look good.
-I also rely on my emotions in order to bring out a masterpiece, something that will capture the attention of viewers.
+As a 3D artist, I don’t just randomly add stuff to make it look good.
+I also rely on my emotions to truly bring out a masterpiece - something that will capture the attention of an Architect and Developer’s viewers.
 Now, when a client asks for changes to the same stuff over and over again, both inspiration and creativity are lost.
 He will instead end up getting a standard 3D render - and it’s something that won’t stand out from the crowd at all.

-If you settle for standard 3D images and grabbing the attention of people is not your goal, don’t read further, better watch the local or global news instead.
+If you settle for standard 3D images and grabbing the attention of people is not your goal, then don’t read any further.
+You're better off watching the local or global news instead.

-So if you’re either a client in need of a 3D rendering service to help you grab the attention of your audience, but find it hard to explain what you really want or need to your 3D studio provider; or you’re a 3D visualization studio that produces something different for your clients unlike that of other studios, then you should know one thing.
+So, if you’re a client in need of a 3D rendering service to help you grab the attention of your audience, but find it hard to explain exactly what you want or need to your 3D studio provider, then you should know one thing.
 Most of the revision requests are due to problems with communication - and the one responsible for this is the 3D studio.
 Simple as that.
 But why?

-The answer is quite simple – you are the expert, and the client seek your service because he needs help with 3D renders, videos, etc. If he has the skills or expertise to do all these, then you wouldn’t be getting any project at all!
-However, since you’re the one who’s skilled in such stuff, you should instead guide your client!
+The answer is quite simple - 3D studios are the experts, and the client seeks 3D studio service because they need help with 3D renders, videos, etc. If Architect and Developer clients had the skills or expertise to do all of these, then our 3D studio wouldn’t be getting any projects at all!
+However, since the studio's the one who’s skilled in such stuff, it's our responsibility to guide the client!

-To do so, you need collaboration.
-Inform him what’s possible in his case, and what’s not.
-You’re the expert, and you have all the knowledge on this matter – your client only knows a little or none at all.
-Keep in mind that as the 3D artist, it’s not about being able to create eye-catching images for your client.
-You also need to make sure that he can enjoy positive ROIs due to your service.
+To do so, you need collaboration: informing clients what’s possible in their case, and what’s not.
+We're the experts, and we (as a 3D studio) have all the knowledge on this matter while the client only knows little-to-no knowledge at all.
+Keep in mind that the best 3D artists are not solely focused on creating eye-catching images for our clients.
+We also must make sure that Architects and Developers can enjoy positive ROIs due to our service.

-This explains why it is important to guide your client through proper communication and ensure that everything he says is within your control.
-It’s only right for a client to ask changes and revisions.
-It is your duty as an expert to consult him instead of rushing into making changes.
+This explains why it's important to guide every client through proper communications and ensure that everything he/she says is within our control.
+It’s only right for a client to ask for changes and revisions.
+It is our duty - as a 3D visualization expert - to consult with the client instead of rushing into making changes.

 I would like to point out that 3D artists are visual people.
 They have the skills to draw a picture in their mind with only the help of a few words.
-If you’re a 3D artist, don’t expect that your clients are capable of doing the same thing.
-In some cases, you need to revise your work only to show your client the concept you talked about.
+As 3D artists, we don’t expect clients to be capable of doing the same thing.
+In some cases, even the best 3D artists need to revise work, specifically to show the client the concept we talked about.

 However, if you’re someone in need of an artist, then don’t think that the points I mentioned above imply that it’s entirely the 3D studio’s fault.
-It is important that you know how the entire process works.
+It's very important to know how the entire process of 3D visualization service works.
 In doing so, you should work hand in hand with your chosen studio.

 You should understand that designing will rely on a core idea.
-However, if that idea is wrong right from the start, then revisions won’t mean anything.
+But, if that idea is wrong right from the start, then revisions won’t mean anything.
 It’s best if you start from scratch.

 What to Keep in Mind

-Let me share you a story about 5 Michelin-Star restaurant chefs.
+Let me share a story with you about 5 Michelin-Star restaurant chefs.

 The question is: why?
 It’s quite simple, really.
 Unless it’s your own restaurant, you have to act according to the rules of the restaurant you’re eating in.
-However, if you insist, why don’t you just build your own restaurant business and create your own dishes.
-The same thing goes when you work with a 3D studio.
-Each 3D artist has his very own style when creating 3D graphics.
-If you can’t agree on how he works, it’s better if you look for another studio.
+However, if you insist, why don’t you just build your own restaurant business and create your own dishes?

-Of course, there are certain ideas that may clash with each other, thus they should be justified.
-In this case, let’s go back to our starting point which is - communication.
-Both the studio and client should establish proper communication before starting the project.
-Both parties must come to an agreement, and this time the 3D studio should be the one to take the lead.
+Of course, certain ideas may clash with each other, thus they should be justified.
+In this case, let’s go back to our starting point - communication.
+Both the studio and client should establish proper communications before starting the project.
+Both parties must come to an agreement... and this time, the 3D studio should be the one to take the lead.

 Given that the 3D studio is the one who’s mostly responsible for the revisions, this is how they should interact with their client:

-3. Make sure you create a contract.
+3. Create a contract.
 Like I said earlier, designing isn’t science.
 A lot of things could happen.
-In one case, a person might think that “something” is obvious and thus won’t need any further clarifications.
-In the other, another person never really thought of this “something” at all.
+In one case, a person might think that “something” is obvious and won’t need any further clarifications.
+On the other hand, another person never really thought of this “something” at all.

 - Deadline date ->

-- before rendering we have 2 days for preparing for rendering ->
+- Before rendering, we have 2 days to prepare for rendering ->

-- before starting the work, we need to setup project’s starting date
+- Before starting the work, we need to set up the project’s starting date

-By following these steps, you can eliminate, or at least minimize, unnecessary and recurring revisions from a client’s side.
+By following these steps, your 3D studio can eliminate, or at least minimize, unnecessary and recurring revisions from the client’s side.